The Sleeping Woman

-The Sleeping Woman (La mujer dormida) is an upcoming Spanish supernatural horror thriller film directed by Laura Alvea which stars Almudena Amor and Javier Rey alongside Amanda Goldsmith.
+The Sleeping Woman (La mujer dormida) is a 2024 psychological thriller film directed by Laura Alvea which stars Almudena Amor and Javier Rey alongside Amanda Goldsmith.

 Plot

 The plot concerns about a love triangle, following Ana, an auxiliary nurse developing a romantic attraction towards Agustín (the husband of the patient in a vegetative state she is in charge of taking care).
 Ana is ensuingly disturbed by supernatural developments around her.